Ronke-Akinyemi/fog_e-commerce/README.md

 * react-router-dom
 * react-switch
 * react-toastify
-The specific version for each third party library can be found in the package.json file
+The specific version for each third party library can be found in the package.json file.

 ### User Microservice